nrakochy/personal_records_accessor/README.md

 ```

 ## Tests
-Using Rspec to TDD. `Rspec spec/` or `rake` should give you green all the way.
+Using Rspec to TDD. `Rspec spec/` or `bundle exec rake` should give you green all the way.

-## To-Do

-* Assign id_number to records in DB
-* Create a Rakefile to run specs